mauriciopoppe/blog/site/content/notes/computer-graphics/viewing/camera/first-person-shot.md

 ---
-title: "Building a First-Person Shooter Camera in C++"
+title: "Building a First-Person Shot Camera in C++"
 date: 2016-04-29 22:10:40
 summary: |
   A first-person camera captures objects from the viewpoint of a player's character.
 Some aspects have to be considered, like the characteristics of the camera (orbiting with the mouse and translation with keyboard keys), as well as how we could capture all these characteristics with math and linear algebra.

   <br />
-  In this article, I analyze the math needed to design and implement a first-person shooter camera in C++.
+  In this article, I analyze the math needed to design and implement a first-person shot camera in C++.
 image: /images/first-person-pov.jpeg
 tags: ["camera", "first-person", "pov", "euler angles", "linear algebra"]
 libraries: ["math"]